 He also has other videos that show how to create tiles and other little bits of info that are great for more visual learners, (like me!).
-That’s why I will always lean towards watching helpful YouTube videos of game developing to get a better idea for what you’re doing.
+That’s why I will always lean towards watching helpful YouTube videos of game development to get a better idea for what you’re doing.

-Too many times have people written terrible and lackluster walkthroughs where it actually confused me more with its lack of information than it helped.
+Too many times have people written terrible and lackluster walkthroughs where it confused me more with its lack of information than it helped.

 Tutorial #5 Code and Web

 All right guys, strap in.
 This final tutorial is a doozy.
 The good folks at Code and Web have compiled possibly the best tutorial that I have seen for BEGINNING to use a game engine.
-They start off basic from installation to the more in-depth aspects.
+They start basic from installation to the more in-depth aspects.
 Don’t get me wrong; I love this.
 I would much rather have detailed info than vague sentences.

 “This tutorial is for libGDX beginners, explaining how to create sprite sheets, use sprites in your game and add game physics.”